Navigation: Jump to content areas:

 David_robertson_boston_red_sox_v_new_york_8b6iap13wenl_medium

 Unreal and unsustainable numbers in 2011.
 Only gave up one homer all year, struck out 13.5/9, and 100 total, the first Yankees reliever to do so since Mo in '96.
-It can be hard to argue that someone who only participated in 4.57% of all innings played by the Yanks this year can be 4th most valuable, but when you are as ridiculous as 2011 D-Rob, it's possible.
+It can be hard to argue that someone who only participated in 4.57% of all innings played by the Yanks this year can be fourth most valuable, but when you are as ridiculous as 2011 D-Rob, it's possible.

 3. Robinson Cano (2B)